 Healthier Employees, Lower Turnover Rate

-The main and most important benefit of transitioning to a 100% remote work team is the increase in the financial health of the company.
+The main and most important benefit of transitioning to a 100% remote work team is the increase in financial health of the company.
 When it comes to operational stability and reliability, reducing costs is the key to longevity.
 Many companies have been able to see the benefits of cutting overhead costs.
 Aetna was able to save $78 million with remote workers, According to Forbes, by removing some of their office space.
-American Express has also reported annual savings of $10-15 million due to its transition to remote work.
-Remote work reduces the costs of relocation and recruitment, real estate, utilities, turnover costs, and business travel.
-The list of savings is not limited and can continue on overtime.
+American Express has also reported annual savings of $10-15 million due to their transition to remote work.
+Remote work reduces the costs of relocation and recruitment, real estate, utilities, turnover costs and business travel.
+The list of savings are not limited and can continue on over time.
 Cutting costs alone should be enough to entice any company to revolutionize.

 The current pandemic that humankind is facing is resurfacing Darwin’s Theory of Evolution.
 The natural selection process is typically seen as the survival of the fittest which has a connotation of strength and force, however, history will demonstrate that survival of the fittest actually means organisms that are able to adapt, survive and reproduce.
 COVID-19 has forced us to humble ourselves, we have seen its power to destroy and cause chaos but this pandemic is giving us the strength to reinvent ourselves.
 This virus has shone light on weak points in certain systems that we had in place, systems that may no longer work for us.
 It is essential for companies to reframe their ways of working in order to survive and succeed, the times are constantly changing and in order to grow we need to be able to evolve.
 Transitioning to a 100% remote company would be the modern wave of evolution.

 If you want to stay up to date with all the new content we publish on our blog, share your email and hit the subscribe button.